seinecle/codapps/docs/generated-slides/subdir/using-containers_temp_html.md

 Let's imagine we have 5 Labels in our Form, and then we added a Container:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRvtljHinE4t9A5_oFNZECm54T6-owU9fb5jTPi9Q00YkjHv8UZ0pMXA6BZe3o729Pw2bqOkym1vNrr/pub?w=1434&h=791[align="center",title="5 labels and a container"]
+image::5-labels-and-a-container.png[align="center",title="5 labels and a container"] {nbsp} +

 //ST: !
 To move a Label or place it in the Container, we must select it and *use these arrows*:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vR3JP6_knWh0nnTwnYYUI-GNxxrJwsPN7W0cimF91XkT8dxtBFZURdJn1sj5j3uvme_AFjXxM2XxZsM/pub?w=1434&h=791[align="center",title="Moving the Labels or placing them in the container"]
+image::Moving-the-Labels-or-placing-them-in-the-container.png[align="center",title="Moving the Labels or placing them in the container"]
+{nbsp} +

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vSHUIfg0oK526Z4POh2IAjLx1CUSfqh3qgYaSBHyG4v8vcSGdLVPSJdBk-iLH8yajtX_Z1BU75NIGQ7/pub?w=1434&h=791[align="center",title="Showing the content of a Container"]
+image::Showing-the-content-of-a-Container.png[align="center",title="Showing the content of a Container"] {nbsp} +

 //ST: !
 If we need to move a Component [underline]#out# of a Container, we must simply: